antonig/VBScript/VBScript_graphics/README.md

 ## Use ANSI escape codes in console
  This allows to locate text, to get colors or box drawing characters.
- Unfortunately windows from 2000 to 8.1 don't recognise ANSI codes, that show as garbage on the console.
+ Unfortunately windows from 2000 to 8.1 don't recognise ANSI codes, showing as garbage on the console.
  Win 10 or 11 is required (or the old Win98)

 ### conways_life.vbs
 is a sample of an app using ANSI graphics dynamically.